Towards a Uniform Theory of Effectful State Machines

-where $\mu$ is the fixpoint operator binding the occurrences of $\sigma_i$ in the right term.
-One can successively eliminate all the $\sigma_i$ except $\sigma$ using the equations~\eqref{eq:sigmu} as assignments and thus obtain a ``solution'' $\sigma=t$ of~\eqref{eq:bdeq} in $\sigma$ where $t$ is a closed term given by the following grammar:
+where $\mu\sigma_i$ binds the occurrences of $\sigma_i$ in the right-hand term.
+One can then successively eliminate all the variables $\sigma_i$ using the equations~\eqref{eq:sigmu} as assignments and thus obtain a syntactic description of the given regular power series as $\sigma = t$ where $t$ is a closed term given by the following grammar:

-Here $X$ refers to an infinite stock of variables.
-Equation $\sigma=t$ is then nothing but a condensed representation of system~\eqref{eq:bdeq} and as such it uniquely defines $\sigma$.
-On the other hand, expressions of the form~\eqref{eq:kleene} suggest a far reaching generalization of classical regular expressions and the fact that they capture exactly rational power series together with Proposition~\ref{prop:rat} can be viewed as a coalgebraic reformulation of Kleene's theorem.
-This view has been advanced recently (in a rather more general form) in~\cite{Silva10,Myers13} and is of crucial importance for the present work.
+Here $X$ refers to an infinite stock of recursion variables.
+The term $t$ according to~\eqref{eq:kleene} is then nothing but a condensed representation of the system~\eqref{eq:bdeq} and as such it uniquely defines $\sigma$.
+Thus every regular formal power series yields a closed term.
+Proposition~\ref{prop:bro} below together with Poposition~\ref{prop:rat} then establish that closed expressions according to~\eqref{eq:kleene} capture precisely regular formal power series; this can be viewed as a coalgebraic reformulation of Kleene's theorem.
+This view has been advanced recently (in a more general form) in~\cite{brs_lmcs,bbrs_ic,Myers13} and is instrumental for our present work.

+Admittedly, the expressions of the form~\eqref{eq:kleene} are still quite close to Moore automata.
+However, for $\BBT$-automata (introduced in Section~\ref{sec:react}) we shall extended this syntax with operations from an algebraic theory given by the monad $\BBT$ (Definition~\ref{def:react}) and show how to simplify that syntax in the case where $\BBT$ is an additive monad (Definition~\ref{defn:guard}); in the special case of weighted automata, this yields a syntax that is equivalent to the familiar rational expressions (Remark~\ref{rem:rat}).

-Proposition~\ref{prop:rat} in conjunction with the presentation of rational formal power series as expressions~\eqref{eq:kleene} suggest that every expression gives rise to a finite $\Lfun$-coalgebra generated by it, whose state space consists of expressions.
-This is indeed true and can be viewed as a coalgebraic counterpart of the classical Brzozowski's theorem for regular expressions~\cite{Brzozowski64}.
-Given an expression $e=\mu x.\,(a_1.e_1\pitchfork\cdots a_n.e_n\pitchfork c)$, let
+Proposition~\ref{prop:rat} together with the presentation of regular formal power series as expressions~\eqref{eq:kleene} suggest that every expression gives rise to a finite $\Lfun$-coalgebra, whose state space consists of expressions.
+This is indeed true and can be viewed as a coalgebraic counterpart of Brzozowski's classical theorem for regular expressions~\cite{Brzozowski64}.
+Given $e=\mu x.\,a_1.e_1\pitchfork\ldots a_n.e_n\pitchfork c$, let